Invidious Comparisons: Ranking and Selection as Compound Decisions: Homogeneous Variances

 with $\lambda$ chosen so that $\PP (\delta(Y) = 1) = \alpha$.
 Such criteria are closely related to expected shortfall criteria appearing in the literature on risk assessment.
 Again, the NPMLE can be employed to construct feasible posterior ranking criteria.

 Several other loss functions are considered by \citeasnoun{LLPR06} including some based on global alignment of the ranks.
-However, if the objective of the ranking exercise is eventually to select the best, or worst, elements it seems difficult to rationalize global loss functions of this type.
+While intuitively appealing, such loss functions are considerably less tractable than those we consider in the remainder of the paper.